IndecisiveMagician/Line-Coordinated-Delivery-Robot/README.md

 `python3 movementWithRemote.py`

-Now you can freely control the robot by pressing the remote buttons that corredespond to the room you want it to stop at.
+Now you can freely control the robot by pressing the remote buttons that correspond to the room you want it to stop at.

 ## Authors